pkardas/notes/books/designing-data-intensive-applications.md

 JSON is less verbose than XMAL, but still uses a lot of space - this might be an issue when you are dealing with terabytes of data.
 This led to the development of binary encodings for JSON - BSON, BJSON, UBJSON, BISON.
 XMAL has olso its binary encodings - WBXML and Fast Infoset.
 However, non of them are widely adopted.

+Apache Thrift (Facebook), Protocol Buffers (Google) are binary encoding libraries that are based on the same principle.
+Schema defined in interface definition language, this schema can generate code for encoding and decoding data.

+Field numbers in Apache Thrift are used for more compact encoding (no need for passing field names through the wire - CompactProtocol).
+Required / optional makes no difference for encoding, this is used for the runtime.

+Every field you add after the initial deployment of schema must be optional of have default value.
+Removing is like adding, you can remove only optional fields.
+Also with ProtoBuf / Thrift you can never use use the same tag number again.